Fixing Country Rail

 Fixing Country Rail aligns with and complements Fixing Country Roads by improving regional freight connectivity and reducing the cost to market for regional businesses.

-Fixing Country Rail is a strategic rail program, informed by NSW Freight and Ports Plan, Future Transport and other key rail network strategies developed by Transport for NSW.
+The Fixing Country Rail Program is no longer a submission-based funding program.
+It is a strategic rail program, informed by the NSW Freight and Ports Plan 2018-2023, Future Transport and other key rail network strategies developed by Transport for NSW.

-Although it is no longer a submission-based program, Transport for NSW can identify new projects for consideration during regular consultation with industry stakeholders.
+Transport for NSW identifies suitable projects for consideration during consultation with industry stakeholders.

 2020 Round

-In February 2021, the NSW Government made over $17 million available for 18 projects under the 2020 round of Fixing Country Rail.
+In February 2021, the NSW Government made funding available for 18 projects under the 2020 Round of Fixing Country Rail.

 Project name | Phase | Funding amount |